Solicitor and Managing Partner

 In these instances, date of knowledge ensures that the three-year time limit only begins at the point at which the claimant could reasonably be expected to know there was something wrong based on their circumstances.

-Even if your injury occurred longer than three years ago, we would still urge you to get in touch.
+Even if your injury occurred longer than three years ago, we would still urge you to get in touch for a free initial consultation.
 Every claim is at the discretion of the Court, and we have the experience and expertise to advise you on whether your claim is viable.